DanTheDude0405/DanTheDude0405/README.md

 I create **[Minecraft Maps](https://www.planetminecraft.com/member/danthedude/)** for **Java Edition**, often inspired by other video games.

-I also create **[YouTube Videos](https://www.youtube.com/channel/UCiMWeGliSAsDVsd6yYnxDkA)**, which mostly focuses on a maps I'm working on at the time.
+I also create **[YouTube Videos](https://www.youtube.com/channel/UCiMWeGliSAsDVsd6yYnxDkA)**, which mostly focuses on maps I'm working on at the time.

 I'm also on **[Patreon](https://patreon.com/DanTheDude?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=creatorshare_creator&utm_content=join_link)**, where you can expect **Bonus Maps**, **Behind-The-Scenes**, or **Early Access** to new releases.